cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

   ...
   }

+.. rubric::  Examples of Using Streams

-Streams are included in just about every CDAP application, tutorial, guide or example; the :ref:`Hello World <examples-hello-world>` demonstrates using a stream to ingest a name into a dataset.
+Streams are included in just about every CDAP :ref:`application <apps-and-packs>`, :ref:`tutorial <tutorials>`, :ref:`guide <guides-index>` or :ref:`example <examples-index>`.

+- The simplest example, :ref:`Hello World <examples-hello-world>`, demonstrates **using a stream to ingest** a name into a dataset.

-For an example of pushing events to a Stream from the command-line, see the :ref:`Purchase example <examples-purchase>`, and its script ``inject-data`` that injects data to a stream.
+- For an example of **pushing events to a Stream from the command-line,** see the :ref:`Purchase example <examples-purchase>`, and its script ``inject-data`` that injects data to a stream.

+- For an example of **reading events from a Stream,** see the :ref:`Purchase example <examples-purchase>`, where the class ``PurchaseStreamReader`` reads events from a stream.

+- For an example of **reading from a Stream with a Map Reduce Job,** see the :ref:`cdap-mapreduce-guide`, where the class ``TopClientsMapReduce`` uses the method ``StreamBatchReadable`` to read events from a stream.

+.. rubric::  Streams and Transactions

+Streams are persisted by CDAP, and once an event has been sent to a Stream, by default it never expires.
+The Time-To-Live (TTL) property governs how long an event is valid for consumption since it was written to the Stream.
+The default TTL for all Streams is infinite, meaning that events will never expire.

+The TTL property of a Stream can be changed.

+Streams can be truncated, which means deleting all events that were ever written to the Stream.
+This is permanent and cannot be undone.
+A Stream can be truncated.